curtild/curtild/README.md

 ### I've worked for great employers over the years!
 Along the way, I've had the opportunity to work many projects requiring data analysis, data wrangling, report development, application development and user training.

 ### As both freelancer and life-long learner, I continue to implement effective technologies to meet clients' needs.
 My strengths are analysis, strategy, and business process streamlining.
 I believe an organization should be resourceful enough to do more with less, using what they can to get by, whenever needed.
-As they can afford better solutions to solve business challenges — level up!
-They typically find cost-effective solutions are of lasting benefit.
+As they can afford better solutions to solve business challenges — they should level up!
+Organizations typically find cost-effective solutions are of lasting benefit.

 ## <em>What's Housed Here?</em>